About George Bonanno

 Five years later, our son Raphael was born and shortly thereafter we moved again, this time to New York City and Columbia University where I became a professor in the Clinical Psychology Program at Teachers College, a position I still hold today.
 Two years later, at the dawn of the new millenium, our second child, Angelica, was born.

 At Columbia, I established the Loss, Trauma, and Emotion lab for the study of extreme adversity and resilience.
-Over the years, the lab has documented and explored resilience following various potentially traumatic events, including as terrorist attacks, military combat deployment, traumatic injury, life-threatening medical events, natural disasters, disease outbreaks, divorce, and job loss.
+Over the years, the lab has documented and explored resilience following various potentially traumatic events, including terrorist attacks, military combat deployment, traumatic injury, life-threatening medical events, natural disasters, disease outbreaks, divorce, and job loss.
 The lab also began an exciting new stream of research on flexible adaptation as the key process underlying human resilience.

 Although our work on resilience to loss and potential trauma garnered little attention at first, my lab and I continued our research and, as the studies piled up, our results began to make an impact.
 Our work on flexible self-regulation also began to show promise in explaining how resilence comes about.
 In recent years I've been incredibly fortunate to be honored for this work with professional accolades, including lifetime achievement awards from the Association for Psychological Science (APS), the International Society for Traumatic Stress Studies (ISTSS), and the International Positive Psychology Association (IPPA).
-The Web of Science has also repeatedly listed me among the top one percent most cited scientists in the world.
+The Web of Science has also repeatedly listed me among the top one percent most cited scientists and social scientists in the world.

 It has been an enormous privilege to be able to pursue the ideas and research that compell me and I am deeply appreciative of the honors I have received.
 But I have no plans to slow down.
 My wonderful lab and I are still very active and plan to continue pursuing new ideas about trauma, adversity and the nature of human resilience as long as we have the resources to do so.